shirtsgroup/physical_validation/joss/paper.md

 simulations are powerful tools allowing the prediction of experimental observables in the study of systems such as proteins, membranes, and polymeric materials.
-The quality of predictions based on molecular simulations are depending on the validity of the underlying physical assumptions.
+The quality of predictions based on molecular simulations depend on the validity of the underlying physical assumptions.
 `physical_validation` allows users of molecular simulation programs to perform simple yet powerful tests of physical validity on their systems and setups.